Anthousa, Xanthousa, Chrisomalousa: Analysis

+Tale type

+ATU 310, The Maiden in the Tower

 The tale is classified in the Aarne-Thompson-Uther Index as type 310, "The Maiden in the Tower".
 Other fairy tales of this type include The Canary Prince, Petrosinella, Persinette, Prunella, and Rapunzel.
 The Greek variant was first recorded in 1890 in eastern Thrace.
 Unlike most such tales, it does not open with the scene in the garden where the baby is traded to the ogress.

+ATU 313, The Magic Flight

 The ogress's chase particularly resembles that of Petrosinella.
 This chase, in fact, is another folktale type, Aarne-Thompson type 313, The Girl Helps the Hero Flee; others of this type include The Water Nixie, Foundling-Bird, Nix Nought Nothing, and The Master Maid.
 In these tales, the girl is the daughter of the evil from which the hero flees, and some folklorists have interpreted it to mean that in the Rapunzel tale, the heroine's being the adopted daughter of the ogress or witch is an adaption of an original where she is the daughter.

 Swiss folktale scholar Max Lüthi also concluded that the episode of the magical flight, typical of tale type ATU 313, "The Magical Flight" ("Girl Helps the Hero Flee"; "The Devil's Daughter"), is indeed a component of tale type ATU 310, "The Maiden in the Tower", although it is absent in Rapunzel.
 In the same vein, scholar Ton Deker remarked that "in oral versions" the heroine and the prince escape from the tower through the "Magic Flight" sequence.

 Organizers of the Greek Folktale Catalogue, scholars Anna Angelopoulou and Aigle Broskou remarked that in Greek, Yugoslavian and Corsican variants the heroine is the witch's daughter.
 To professor Michael Merakles, this trait does appear in type 313, "The Magic Flight".

 In addition, the establishers of the Spanish Folktale Catalogue, scholars Julio Camarena and Maxime Chevalier, created a new subtype in the Spanish Catalogue: type 310B, "La doncella en la torre escapa mediante fuga mágica" (English: "The Maiden in the Tower escapes by Magic Flight"), a combination of "Maiden in the Tower" with the closing episode of the Magic Flight.
 In this regard, scholars Josep A. Grimalt and Jaume Guiscafrè argue that this combination could represent either a Romance or Mediterranean subtype.